Don’t Leave Your Staff To Boil In The Heatwave!

 As the mercury rises, workers across the country struggle to cope and employers are looking for ways to keep them motivated and engaged.
 While there is a legal minimum temperature of 16 degrees Celsius, according to the Approved Code of Practice, the UK currently has no maximum temperature regulation.
 Instead, employers are left to decide what is “reasonable comfort” for their employees, under the

 Workplace (Health, Safety and Welfare) Regulations 1992.
 Some MP’s are looking to change this but, for now, it’s up to each company to keep their workers comfortable.

 Enrique Garcia is an

-An employment law consultant at ELAS says: “We all know it’s hard to keep motivated when the weather outside is lovely.
+e mployment law consultant at The ELAS Group.
+He says: “We all know it’s hard to keep motivated when the weather outside is lovely.
 The most important thing an employer can do is make the workplace as comfortable and pleasant as possible for staff members.
 You don’t have to send your employee’s home in hot weather unless there is a health and safety concern.
 If the heat is really unbearable you should do a risk assessment and if there is a risk you may wish to consider sending them home or finding an alternative.
 You may find that investing in a water cooler, fans or air conditioning is a more economical solution than losing a day’s productivity.”